How Protection Plans Keep Patients and Practitioners Safe

 Developing a Protection Plan: Case Study

-The following case study (a composite of PBI course graduates’ experiences) offers a look into the process PBI course participants go through to create and implement their Personalized Protection Plan.
+The following case study (a composite of PBI Education course graduates’ experiences) offers a look into the process PBI Education course participants go through to create and implement their Personalized Protection Plan.

 Melissa shared that she had a hard time dealing with patients who were often angry about having to wait so long past their scheduled appointment times.
 Part of the problem, she felt, was that she too was feeling angry and frustrated.
 The same over-booking that enraged patients, she explained, left her with no downtime between appointments for completing medical records or just decompressing a bit.